Karuma Hydroelectric Power Station: Location

-(Latitude:2.247500; Longitude:32.268056).

-The electrical-mechanical installations of the power station are located approximately 100 m underground, with 26.5 km of underground access roads, making Karuma, the 14th largest underground power station in the world.
+The electrical-mechanical installations of the power station are located approximately 100 m underground, with 26.5 km of underground access roads, making Karuma the 14th largest underground power station in the world.

 History

 As far back as 1995, the government of Uganda planned to construct a hydropower station at the site of the Karuma Falls.
 Initially, Norpak, a Norwegian energy company, was awarded the contract to perform the feasibility study and the environmental impact assessment (EIA) for the dam.
 The World Bank promised to make a loan available to pay for the construction.
 The feasibility study report was made available in October 2006.
 Bids for construction of the project went out in November 2006.
 Initially, the plan was to build a 200-250 megawatt power station.

 In 2009, the plans were redrawn, calling for a much larger project of 750 megawatts.
-Sometime during 2009, Norpak pulled out of the negotiations with the Ugandan government, citing the Global Recession of 2008 to 2012.
+In 2009, Norpak pulled out of the negotiations with the Ugandan government, due to the Great Recession.

 The Ugandan government then contracted with Energy Infratech Private Limited to perform a new feasibility study and a new EIA, given that a larger power station was now being planned.
 At that time, construction was expected to start in 2012 and last six years.

 In July 2011, media reports indicated that the maximum capacity of the project had been scaled back to 600 megawatts from 750 megawatts.
 Some international development partners wanted to scale back even further, to a maximum capacity of 400 to 450 megawatts.